-The phenomenon was first described by Adolf Jarisch (1860-1902) working in Vienna, Austria, and a few years later by Karl Herxheimer (1861-1942), working in Frankfort, Germany.
+First described by Adolf Jarisch (1860-1902) working in Vienna, Austria, and a few years later by Karl Herxheimer (1861-1942), working in Frankfort, Germany.
 Both doctors were dermatologists mainly treating syphilitic lesions of the skin.
 They noticed that in response to treatment, many patients developed not only fever, perspiration, night sweats, nausea and vomiting, but their skin lesions became larger and more inflamed before settling down and healing.
 Interestingly, they found that those who had the most extreme reactions healed the best and fastest.
 The patient might be ill for 2-3 days, but then their lesions resolved.

-A Medical Example
+A Medical Example of Herxheimer

 The Herxheimer reaction is caused by the release of toxic chemicals (endotoxins) released from the cell walls of dying bacteria due to effective treatment.
 The Herxheimer Reaction is well recognized in medical circles and is certainly not confined to the world of natural medicine or supplements.

 For example, a recent study report (Feb ’04) on the treatment of Sarcoidosis found that,